Home | Physics | Building Blocks of Matter: Atoms, Subatomic Particles, & Quarks

 Quarks

-A proton is assumed to be made up of two up quarks and one down quark neutron is assumed to be made of one up quark and two down quarks.
+A proton consists of two up quarks and one down quark, while a neutron is made up of one up quark and two down quarks.
+This explains why quarks are the subatomic particles that form atomic nuclei.

 Currently, the hundred of hadrons can be accounted for in terms of six quark and their anti-quarks.
 It is believed that quarks cannot exist on their own t existence has been indirectly verified.